 Posted on

-I have included the reference for the 2022 ARIC study in the text below.
+I have provided the key references for this information in the text below.

 Eat Smart, Live Well, Look Great,